 McDonald’s.
 There.
 I said it.
 Fellow fitness-minded readers, hold on a second before you stop reading.
 What comes to mind when you think of everyone’s favorite fast food place?
-Calorie-laden meals packed full of preservatives that are only consumed by fat people, right?
+Calorie-laden meals packed full of preservatives that are consumed only by the non-health conscious among us?
 Maybe.
 In the U.S., McDonald’s was pretty much last on my list of places to eat and I don’t think I’ve set foot in one for anything more than the restroom and a cup of coffee in over 10 years.
 Then I moved to France…

 Why is McDonald’s in France better?
-Are French McDonald’s like the ones in the US?
+Are French McDonald’s like the ones in the US and what’s the McDonald’s menu in France like?

 McDonald’s in France